 Here is a list of foods that Russian Blue Cat should not eat:

 - fatty meat (pork, lamb/sheep) can damage the cat’s liver

 - food from your table (smoked, fried, sour, spicy, or containing a sauce)

 - Fatty fish could infect your Russian Blue Cat with parasites

 - Corn, high carbohydrate food

 So, make a schedule and stick to it instead of free-range feeding.
-It’s even better to consult the trusted professional vet about your cat health, habits, and suggestions on a food diet.
+It’s even better to consult a trusted professional vet about your cat’s health, habits, and suggestions on a food diet.